 - Expand and strengthen data collection, both formative and informative, as a way to respond to student needs with appropriate instructional interventions:

-- Provide embedded professional development and other professional development opportunities of teachers that are tied to new curriculum and instructional implementations.
+- Provide embedded professional learning and other professional learning opportunities of teachers that are tied to new curriculum and instructional implementations.

 Education Collaborative (EDCO)